-The Foundation provides approximately \$130 million each year in total grant activity supporting nonprofits that provide direct services in the areas of Housing, Health, Jobs, Education, and Community Services.
+In 2022, the Foundation expects to provide approximately \$150 million in total grant activity supporting nonprofits that provide direct services in the areas of Housing, Health, Jobs, Education, and Community Services.
 These focus areas, as well as the 14 funding priorities that guide the Foundation's grantmaking, are detailed on pages 19 through 30.
 The funding priorities address a range of populations, including older adults, women at risk and their children, people with disabilities, veterans, and the Jewish community.